-Alpha Kappa Delta, Alpha Psi Omega, Beta Alpha Psi, Beta Beta Beta Biological Sciences Honor Society, Chi Sigma Iota, Delta Omega Alpha, Gamma Beta Phi, Kappa Delta Pi, Kappa Kappa Psi, Lambda Pi Eta, National Society for Collegiate Scholars, National Society of Leadership and Success (Sigma Alpha Pi), Phi Kappa Phi, Pi Mu Epsilon, Psi Chi, Sigma Alpha Lambda Leadership and Honors Organization, Sigma Tau Delta/The English Club.
+Alpha Kappa Delta, Alpha Psi Omega, Beta Alpha Psi, Chi Sigma Iota Sigma Lambda Upsilon, Gamma Beta Phi, Honors Club, Kappa Delta Pi, Lambda Pi Eta, National Society for Collegiate Scholars, National Society of Leadership and Success (Alpha Sigma Pi), Pi Mu Epsilon, Psi Chi, Sigma Alpha Iota, Sigma Tau Delta/The English Club.

-Baptist Collegiate Ministry, Catholic Student Association, Crossroads Campus Ministry, Everdeeper, Fellowship of Christian Athletes, Friends of Internationals, IGNITE, Latter-Day Saint Student Association, Lions for the Lamb, M3 (The MVMNT), Praise-N-Motion Dance Ministry, Presbyterian Campus Ministry, Southeastern Christian Association, Southeastern Gospel Choir, Southeastern Nurses Christian Fellowship, The Wesley foundation.
+Baptist Collegiate Ministry, Catholic Student Association, Delight Ministries, Everdeeper College Ministry, Fellowship of Christian Athletes, InterVarsity Christian Fellowship, Lions for the Lamb, Presbyterian Campus Ministry, Southeastern Christian Association, Southeastern Gospel Choir, The MVMNT.

-Alpha Phi Alpha, Delta Tau Delta, Kappa Alpha Order, Kappa Sigma, Omega Psi Phi, Phi Beta Sigma, Pi Kappa Alpha, Sigma Tau Gamma, Theta Chi, and Theta Xi.
+Alpha Phi Alpha, Delta Tau Delta, Kappa Alpha Order, Kappa Sigma, Omega Psi Phi, Phi Beta Sigma, Pi Kappa Alpha, Sigma Tau Gamma, and Theta Chi.

 Alpha Kappa Alpha, Alpha Omicron Pi, Alpha Sigma Tau, Delta Sigma Theta, Phi Mu, Sigma Gamma Rho, Sigma Sigma Sigma, Theta Phi Alpha, and Zeta Phi Beta.